python/mypy/test-data/unit/README.md

     $ python2 -m pip install -U typing

-To run all tests, run the script `runtests.py` in the mypy repository:
+The unit test suites are driven by the `pytest` framework.
+To run all tests, run `pytest` in the mypy repository:

-    $ ./runtests.py
+    $ pytest

 Note that some tests will be disabled for older python versions.